 The recovery journey after an amputation or crush injury is rarely straightforward.
 Victims often face a long series of treatments, follow-up procedures, and major adjustments in their personal and professional lives.
 Recovery may span months or even years and can involve a combination of emergency care, reconstructive surgery, prosthetics, and emotional support.
 Here’s what the process typically looks like:

-Every stage of recovery affects your claim.
-The longer and more complex the medical care, the higher the potential value of your case especially when future treatments and accommodations are likely.
+Every stage of recovery affects the value of the claim.
+The longer and more complex the medical care, the more it can shape how much a motorcycle accident case is worth, especially when future treatment, rehabilitation, and long-term accommodations are likely.

 How These Injuries Affect a Motorcycle Injury Claim